hsci-r/flopo-formats/README.md

 - `-a`, `--annotations` -- a list of annotations to add, each having the
   format: `LAYER:FILE`, where `LAYER` is the name of the layer (for example 'Hedging') and `FILE` is a CSV file.
+- `-n`, `--max-docs-pef-file` -- split the output file into parts containing max. `N` documents (CSV output format only)
+- `-r`, `--recursive` -- if reading input from a directory, search also subdirectories
 - `-r`, `--recursive` -- if reading input from a directory, search also subdirectories